sammywachtel/ai_agent_process/claude/hooks.md

 **New approach (simplified):**
 - ✅ after_edit provides immediate scoped validation feedback
 - ✅ No blocking - just helpful feedback
-- ✅ Codex review is the real quality gate
+- ✅ Orchestrator review is the real quality gate
 - ✅ Focus on implementation, not process compliance

 ### Why This Works